The Blithedale Romance: Plot summary

-In the city, Coverdale idly looks out from his hotel window into a boarding-house and thinks he sees Priscilla; in another room, he surely sees Zenobia and Westervelt.
+In the city, Coverdale looks out from his hotel window into a boarding house and thinks he sees Priscilla; in another room, he sees Zenobia and Westervelt.
 They see him, so he goes to visit.
-Zenobia confirms that Priscilla is there, but Westervelt abruptly indicates that they must leave, and take Priscilla with them.
+Zenobia confirms that Priscilla is there, but Westervelt indicates that they must leave, and take Priscilla with them.
 Suspicious, Coverdale seeks out Moodie.
 Moodie explains that his name used to be Fauntleroy, and he was a wealthy man.
 His first daughter was Zenobia.
-He fell on financial ruin and left her to be raised by his still-wealthy uncle (who died, leaving her considerable wealth).
+He fell into financial ruin and left her to be raised by his still-wealthy uncle (who died, leaving her considerable wealth).
 Later, he remarries a pauper woman, and fathers Priscilla.
 Her unusual ways gain the attention of a "wizard," who has an odd relationship with her.
-By some way he manages to get a message to Zenobia and entreats her to look out for Priscilla, but does not reveal that they are related.
+He gets a message to Zenobia and entreats her to look out for Priscilla, but does not reveal that they are related.

-Coverdale is extremely shocked and proceeds to a show of the Veiled Lady, where he recognizes Westervelt as the "wizard."
+Coverdale is shocked, proceeds to a show of the Veiled Lady, and recognizes Westervelt as the "wizard."
 Hollingsworth is also in the audience.
 When Coverdale asks Hollingsworth where Priscilla is, he goes up on stage, removes the veil and takes her away.
 The three return to Blithedale immediately; Coverdale returns later.
-Upon his return, he dreads seeing the three, and takes a circuitous path through the trees.
-There he witnesses a bizarre scene of the community dressed as witches, fairies and other creatures; when he laughs, they chase him and he runs toward Eliot's Pulpit.
-There he finds his three companions; Zenobia indicates that he has just missed a "trial" of some sort conducted by Hollingsworth.
-She proceeds to accuse him of selfishness and heartlessness and he angrily leaves with Priscilla, who follows him obediently.
-Zenobia begins to weep bitterly.
+Upon his return, he dreads seeing the three and takes a circuitous path through the trees.
+There he witnesses the community dressed as witches, fairies and other creatures; when he laughs, they chase him and he runs toward Eliot's Pulpit.
+There he finds his three companions; Zenobia indicates that he missed a "trial" conducted by Hollingsworth.
+She proceeds to accuse him of selfishness and heartlessness, and he angrily leaves with Priscilla, who follows him.
+Zenobia begins to weep.

-When she recovers, she tells Coverdale that she will eventually get over it but will leave Blithedale immediately.
-She says she will become a nun and asks Coverdale to tell Hollingsworth he has "murdered" her.
+When she recovers, she tells Coverdale that she will eventually get over it but will leave Blithedale.
+She says she will become a nun and asks Coverdale to tell Hollingsworth he "murdered" her.
 She leaves and Coverdale falls asleep under the rock.
 When he awakes at midnight, he proceeds to Hollingsworth's cottage and asks for his help; Silas Foster also wakes up and is asked to help.
-Leading them to a familiar spot by the river and reflecting on her words, Coverdale reveals he believes Zenobia has drowned herself.
+Leading them to a familiar spot by the river and reflecting on her words, Coverdale reveals he believes Zenobia drowned herself.
 Hollingsworth hooks her body with a pole; Silas Foster observes that he left a physical wound near her heart.

-Years later, Coverdale muses that he has become listless in life.
+Years later, Coverdale has become listless in life.
 He visits Hollingsworth, who is a broken man and has not accomplished anything in the way of his dreams of rehabilitation.
-Priscilla remains dutifully by his side, and Coverdale realizes the weight of Zenobia's death has ruined him.
-Coverdale himself reveals that he had fallen in love with Priscilla and feels similarly hopeless.
+Priscilla remains by his side, and Coverdale realizes the weight of Zenobia's death ruined him.
+Coverdale had fallen in love with Priscilla and feels similarly hopeless.